-Daylight Savings Time has ended and Old Man Winter is lurking around the corner.
+Daylight Saving Time has ended and Old Man Winter is lurking around the corner.
 Time spent wandering around my yard, watering plants, and talking to neighbors is over.
 Here are 11 tips you can follow to help survive the dark and cold days of winter, and to keep you and your family healthy and safe.
-Remember Daylight Savings Time returns Sunday, March 9, 2014.

 Smoke detectors last about ten years.
 Experts recommend that you replace them after ten years even if they seem to be working just fine.
 The manufacturer of my CO detector recommends replacing it after seven years.
 To be safe, always refer to the instruction manual for both your smoke and CO detectors so you know when to replace them.